-- NAR released a summary of pending home sales data showing that June’s pending home sales pace is up 1.5 percent from last month and up 0.5 percent from a year ago.
+- NAR released a summary of pending home sales data showing that June’s pending home sales pace was up 0.9 percent last month but fell 2.5 percent from a year ago.

-- From last month, three of the four regions showed gains in sales.
-The Midwest was the only region to show a decline of 0.5 percent.
-The West had the biggest incline of 2.9 percent.
-The South had an increase of 2.1 percent.
-The Northeast had the smallest incline of 0.7 percent.
+- From last month, all four regions showed inclines in sales.
+The Midwest region had the smallest gain of 0.5 percent.
+The West rose 0.7 percent followed by the South with a gain of 1.1 percent.
+The Northeast had the largest increase of 1.4 percent.

 - The 100 level is based on a 2001 benchmark and is consistent with a healthy market and existing home sales above the 5 million mark.